Go Local for MUCH Better Coffee

 Crema (which is where I sit at this very moment) purchases their coffee from local roaster Drew's Brews, not 10 miles from their shop.

-Fewer CO2 Emissions from Shipping:
+Fewer CO2 Emissions from Shipping.

 Because most locally owned coffee shops, like Crema, utilize a local roaster, the transportation costs are cut tremendously.

-Better Treatment and Experience:
+Better Treatment and Experience.

 This could be more of a personal ideal, but I enjoy supporting entrepreneurial ventures.
-Normally, as is the case with Crema,
+Normally, as is the case with Crema, an independently own venue of any kind is more appreciative of your business than a big chain store.

 The person/people involved in a locally owned store are also normally more knowledgeable and passionate about their product, which is why they've invested, quite literally, their entire lives in it.